Blog | Real Estate

 3. Vacation home

-My friend, Mona, and her husband had always wanted to own a cabin in the mountains so they could escape Arizona’s summer heat.
+Mona, a friend of the Kiyosakis, and her husband had always wanted to own a cabin in the mountains so they could escape Arizona’s summer heat.
 They didn’t like the idea of taking on a mortgage for a second home, so they did some research and discovered a shortage of rental properties in the area they were looking at.
 Clearly they weren’t the only ones with this plan.
 So they bought the house (making it an income-producing asset instead of a liability) and rent it out whenever they aren’t using it (people also want to use it for winter skiing).

 4. Airbnb